Arakurayama Sengen Park

-Landscape
+Tourism & Festival

+The Chureito Pagoda, a five-story pagoda at Arakurayama Sengen Park, with Mount Fuji visible behind it and the city of Fujiyoshida below.

+Mount Fuji, peeking through autumn foliage in Arakurayama Sengen Park.

-It is a park with a panoramic view of Fujiyoshida city and Mount Fuji, and is famous for its photographs of the five-storied pagoda (a pagoda for the war dead (忠霊塔, Chūrei-tō), not a stupa), cherry blossoms, and Mount Fuji.
+It is a park with a panoramic view of Fujiyoshida city and Mount Fuji, and is famous for its photographs of the five-storied pagoda (a pagoda for the war dead (ja:忠霊塔, Chūrei-tō), not a stupa), cherry blossoms, and Mount Fuji.
 It was ranked 10th among the "100 Views with Mount Fuji" announced by the Japanese Ministry of the Environment.
 It has also been published in Lufthansa's in-flight magazine and textbooks used in Thai compulsory education courses, and became the cover of the 4th revised edition of "Michelin Green Guide Japan", has received two ratings.
 Fujisan Keizai Shimbun considers that the number of foreign visitors to temples and shrines around Mount Fuji has increased due to this and the influence of Mount Fuji's registration as a World Heritage Site.

 By appealing to a Thai tourism company in 2011, Yamanashi Prefecture is particularly popular and well known among Thais as "a place where you can see Kyoto and Fuji at the same time".
 The shooting and viewing point is on private land next to the park, and there is a cliff about 5 meters high between it and the park.
 As the number of tourists, including foreigners, has increased and many tourists have come to the masonry and slopes, Fujiyoshida City started construction from early September 2015 to December 2015 by prohibiting photography and viewing points and setting up fences.

 In April 2016, the Arakurayama Sengen Park Cherry blossom Festival was held for the first time.
 In order to accommodate foreign tourists, English, Thai, and Chinese language pointing conversation cards were distributed to store owners.
 Furthermore, since there is a colony of irises when climbing Mount Arakura from the Chūrei-tō for about 15 minutes, the "Ayame Matsuri" (あやめ祭り) is also held around June in the park.

 The cherry blossoms (Prunus × yedoensis) planted in the park have become old trees and the tree vigor is declining.
 Since 2018, Fujiyoshida city, which manages the trees, has been carrying out cherry tree vigor restoration work by Toshihito Arai ,Tree doctor who belongs to the cooperation of the Flower Association of Japan.
 In 2019, in addition to soliciting donations through crowdfunding, Fuji Kyuko donated 1 million yen to Fujiyoshida City.

 It was closed from 3 April 2020 to prevent the spread of COVID-19, but on 1 June 2020, all facilities in the park were opened except for the observatory.

+On February 3rd 2026, the mayor of Fujiyoshida City cancelled the cherry blossom festival; citing issues with traffic congestion, trespassing and sanitation.